Stay Warm, Save Money

 - Flip it off—Turn off lights in rooms and turn down the heat when you’re out of the house.

 - Wrap it up—Use a TVA Quality Contractor to insulate heating and cooling ducts and repair any air leaks, as well as add insulation to your attic, crawlspaces and any accessible exterior walls.

 - Check your temp—Set your water heater to 120 degrees.
-120 degrees is hot enough to provide plenty of hot water to the home, but don’t waste energy by heating water to a temperature that can be dangerous.
+That's hot enough to provide plenty of hot water to the home.
+Don’t waste energy by heating water to a higher temperature.

 - Close the damper—Don’t send warm air up the chimney.
 Make sure the fireplace damper is closed when not in use.

-- Cut a rug—Use area rugs if you have hardwood or tile floors to keep your feet warm.
+- Cut a rug—To keep your feet warm, use area rugs if you have hardwood or tile floors..

 - Create breathing room—Keep weeds and debris away from the outdoor unit of your heating system.